fpcastle/fpcastle.github.io/satnam/index.md

 title: Satnam Singh
 ---
 # Bio (short)
 Satnam Singh works on the application of functional prpgramming and formal methods to the design of digital circuits.
-He has worked at Google, Facebook, Microsoft and Xilinx and has held academic positions at the University of Glasgow and the University of Birmingham.
+Satnam currently works at [Groq](http://groq.com) which is a company that makes silicon chips for machine learning.
+He has previously worked at Google, Facebook, Microsoft and Xilinx and has held academic positions at the University of Glasgow and the University of Birmingham.

 # Bio (long)
 Satnam Singh has worked on topics including functional programming, hardware design, domain-specific languages including [Lava](http://lava.fpcastle.com), compilers, custom hardware acceleration with ASICs and FPGAs, accelerating machine learning algorithms, concurrency and parallelism, formal verification, configuration management, distributed systems, container orchestration, cloud computing and low level Android performance improvement.
-He has worked at Google, Facebook, Microsoft and Xilinx.
+Satnam currently works at [Groq](http://groq.com) which is a company that makes silicon chips for machine learning.
+He has previoiusly worked at Google, Facebook, Microsoft and Xilinx.

 Satnam has also
 held academic positions at The University of Glasgow and The University of Birmingham as well as